 No browser extensions are currently available, but router support is.
 The service allows an unlimited number of simultaneous connections.

 Your IPVanish connections are protected using government-grade encryption, a kill switch with auto-reconnect, and a “scramble” feature that keeps your VPN usage undercover by making it appear to be normal browser traffic.

 The provider keeps no server logs, so you’re covered there.
 Unfortunately, there is no private cryptocurrency payment option.
-The provider does offer an additional layer of privacy thanks to its self-owned and -operated server network, which keeps third-party contractors’ hands off of your personal information.
+The provider does offer an additional layer of online privacy thanks to its self-owned and -operated server network, which keeps third-party contractors’ hands off of your personal information.

 The provider’s network boasts 1,500+ proprietary servers stationed in over 55 countries.
 While that’s not as impressive as the other providers in this roundup, it still means you’ll have access to most geo-blocked content around the globe.